KNFLD/Max-MSP-Patches/README.md

-feel free to break create and learn the wonders of Cycling'74's Max/MSP
+feel free to break then create with these patches on your journey to learn the wonders of Cycling'74's Max/MSP